 What is it?

 Sex with fewer risks.
-Practise safe sex and you're far less likely to pick up an STI, including HIV.
+Practise safe sex and you're far less likely to pick up an STI.
 It means using condoms - always.

 It also means being choosy about your partners.
 More partners = bigger risk.